sjstretton/screwed/00-Introduction.md

 1. Wicked Externalities
    1. There are externalities and they are significant (descriptive point)
    2. If there are external effects they should be accounted for in the tax system (theoretical point)
-   3. Carbon Tax will have desired effect (functional point)
+   3. Carbon Tax will have the desired effect (functional point)
-   4. if we make those tax changes we should have a certain response (responsive point)
+   4. If we make those tax changes, we should have a certain response (responsive point)
 2. Monopoly and Poverty
    1. There are non-productive (monopoly) assets (descriptive point)
    2. If there are monopoly assets, then it's efficient and equitable to tax them (theoretical point)